Major Bowes: Early life and radio career

-Bowes brought his best-known creation to New York radio station WHN in 1934.
-He had actually hosted scattered amateur nights on smaller stations while manager of the Capitol.
-Within a year of its WHN premiere, The Original Amateur Hour—its original name, according to historian Gerald Nachman, was Major Bowes and His Capitol Family—began earning its creator and host as much as $1 million a year, according to Variety.

-The rapid popularity of The Original Amateur Hour made him better known than most of the talent he featured.
+Bowes developed a radio program titled Major Bowes Capitol Family, broadcast from the Capitol Theatre.
+In 1934, amid widespread unemployment during the Great Depression, he launched the Original Amateur Hour on New York radio station WHN.
+In March 1935, he resigned as vice president of the Metro-Goldwyn-Mayer Film Corporation just before the show debuted nationally as Major Bowes Amateur Hour on the National Broadcasting Company, sponsored by Chase & Sanborn Coffee.
+It was an immediate success in both ratings and participation, and within a year was reportedly earning Bowes as much as $1 million annually, according to Variety.
+The rapid popularity of the show made him better known than most of the talent he featured.
 Some of his discoveries became stars, including opera stars Lily Pons, Robert Merrill, and Beverly Sills; comedian Jack Carter; pop singer Teresa Brewer; and Frank Sinatra, fronting a quartet known as the Hoboken Four when they appeared on the show in 1935.

 The show consistently ranked among radio's top ten programs throughout its run.
-Bowes' familiar catchphrase "Round and round she goes, and where she stops nobody knows," was spoken in the familiar avuncular tones for which he was renowned, whenever it was time to spin the "wheel of fortune," the device by which some contestants were called to perform.
+Bowes' familiar catchphrase "Round and round she goes, and where she stops nobody knows," was spoken in the familiar avuncular tones for which he was renowned, whenever it was time to spin the "wheel of fortune", the device by which some contestants were called to perform.
 In the early days of the show, whenever a performer was simply too terrible to continue, Bowes would stop the act by striking a gong (a device that would be revived in the 1970s by Chuck Barris's infamous The Gong Show).
 Bowes heard from thousands of listeners who objected to his terminating these acts prematurely, so he abandoned the gong in 1936.
-Nachman recorded that Bowes, "a businesslike fellow with a mirthless chuckle who, unlike most emcees, had a gift for nongab," went out of his way to make contestants feel at ease, often taking them to dinner before their appearances.
+Nachman recorded that Bowes, "a businesslike fellow with a mirthless chuckle who, unlike most emcees, had a gift for nongab", went out of his way to make contestants feel at ease, often taking them to dinner before their appearances.
 Nachman credits Bowes for featuring more black entertainers than many network shows of the time.